Birkie gets state grant to raze Telemark Lodge

-The American Birkebeiner Ski Foundation has been awarded a $250,000 grant from the Wisconsin Economic Development Corporation to apply toward the cost of removing the former Telemark Lodge and cleaning up the property.
+The American Birkebeiner Ski Foundation (ABSF) has been awarded a $250,000 Idle Sites grant from the Wisconsin Economic Development Corp. to apply toward the cost of removing the former Telemark Lodge and cleaning up the property.

-ABSF Executive Director Ben Popp said the foundation received word of the award Nov.
-19.

 ×